A&T Announcements

 Harrison Auditorium

-Tickets are available at the A&T Ticket Office (Brown Hall) and will be sold at the door.
+Tickets are available at the A&T Ticket Office (Brown Hall) and at the door.

 Join us for an unforgettable evening at the E. Gwynn Dancers Spring Concert on April 11 at 7:00 PM in Harrison Auditorium on the campus of North Carolina A&T State University.